OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 The LCA model from Froemelt et al.[^1] links the consumption categories from the HABE survey to reference products from ecoinvent processes as well as EXIOBASE product groups.

-As some of these products or services are changing over time, for example the shares of the various heating sources used by Swiss households is different in 2017 compared to what it was in 2011, we have updated these to the years of the survey or later.
+As some of these products or services are changing over time, for example the shares of the various heating sources used by Swiss households is different in 2017 compared to what it was in 2011, we have updated these coefficients to the years of the survey or later.
 Below we describe which product groups have been updated and what data was used to do so.

 <a id="housing-heatingfuel-consumption-mix"></a>
 ### Housing heating/fuel consumption mix

-The heating demand of Swiss households is modelled as with physical process data for different heat energy carries as described in Froemelt et al[^1].
+The heating demand of Swiss households is modelled as with physical process data for different heat energy carriers as described in Froemelt et al[^1].
 We updated the shares of the different heat energy carriers using data from the Swiss federal office for Energy (BFE) on the [energy consumption for households](https://pubdb.bfe.admin.ch/de/publication/download/11198).
 We used the average mix in the years 2015-2017 to update the three main heat energy carriers modelled by Froemelt et al[^1]: oil, gas, and wood.
 We note that the other heat energy carriers are covered by electricity consumption or only constitute a minor share of the heat consumption by households in Switzerland.
 The oil and wood energy carriers were further split into different types using the same shares in Froemelt et al[^1].

 <a id="electricity-mix"></a>
 ### Electricity mix